Jash-2000/Bio-Medical-Engineering/Robot-Control-EEG/Readme.md

 # Control of a simplee robot using Brainwave - EEG signals

 This repository contins my keras implementation of signal analysis of EEG waves for control a simple differential drive robot.
+An electroencephalogram (EEG) is a test that detects electrical activity in your brain using small, metal discs (electrodes) attached to your scalp.
+Your brain cells communicate via electrical impulses and are active all the time, even when you're asleep.

 ---